 A new generation of sensor displays is using color and graphics that make the displays come alive to better alert operators to out-of-spec or dangerous process conditions.
 These devices also employ embedded intelligence that provides users with critical data in a more rapid, reliable, economical and efficient manner, and with a seamless interface to applications.

 Multicolor LED displays

-Dual-Display Digital Pressure Sensor is a low-cost, three-color, dual-digital display that makes pressure sensors easier to use.
+The Panasonic IAS Dual-Display Digital Pressure Sensor is a low-cost, three-color, dual-digital display that makes pressure sensors easier to use.
 Users can concurrently view real-time pressure readings and threshold value for quick changes during routine maintenance.
 The use of color in the display clearly shows abnormal readings even from a distance.

 The easy-to-read display (Figure 1) offers a two-color setting, red and green, to indicate output state, and a third color, orange, to indicate menu settings.
 The 12-segment characters allow for both letters and numbers to be used for easy on-screen labeling of sensors in large arrays for immediate identification.
 The main display changes color in line with changes in the status of output ON/OFF operation, and also changes color while setting is in progress.

 Figure 1: The Panasonic DP-100 series is equipped with a 30 mm, 1.181 in. square compact-sized dual display.

 The sub display can be set to indicate any other desired values or letters apart from the threshold value.
 This eliminates the need for tasks such as affixing a label to the device to indicate the normal pressure value.
 Overall, the sensor status is easy to understand, minimizing operating errors.